rmoh13/Snake/README.md

 # Snake
-VERY OLD PROJECT: ASCII Snake Game in the Terminal
+ASCII Snake Game in the Terminal